mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

 ## Technical Flow

-- In this sample, A sample .NET console app  reads subset of  NYC Taxi Dataset at pre-set intervals and Send events to Azure Event Hubs
+- A sample .NET console app  reads subset of  NYC Taxi Dataset at pre-set intervals and Send events to Azure Event Hubs

 - In Data Activator gets data from Azure Event Hub , creates trigger based on data patterns and sends email alerts when data patterns are matched